 Multicultural Affairs offers a variety of programs that educate the campus about social justice issues and that celebrate the rich diversity found at UTA.
 The staff aims to provide activities that recognize diversity on multiple levels including, but not limited to, race and ethnicity, gender, sexual orientation, disability, and religious/spiritual diversity.

-All UTA students are invited to join a Multicultural Mavericks committee where they can help plan events for Hispanic Heritage, Asian Heritage, Black History, and Women’s History Months.
-Opportunities to strengthen student’s multicultural leadership skills can be found through the Black Leadership Institute, Women in Leadership program, or the annual Kaleidoscope Multicultural Leaders Retreat.
-Students can join in on a discussion at a Maversity workshop, which offers a safe space to dialogue about hot diversity topics.
-Maversity students who earn top honors for participation can become involved in the Leaders Educating About Diversity team and also help facilitate future diversity workshops.
-First year students can apply for the Promoting Academic Student Success program and connect with a peer mentor while taking advantage of individual counseling and free tutoring hours.
-A select group of seniors who have been committed to social justice while at UTA are invited to our hall of fame group, the Multicultural Senior Society.
+All UTA students are invited to join a Multicultural Mavericks committee where they can help plan events for Hispanic Heritage, Asian Heritage, and Black History Months, and Women’s History Months.
+Rising and current female leaders have an excellent opportunity to develop relationships with other UTA women who strive to make a positive difference in the community through participation in the Women in Leadership Program.
+Students can also strengthen their multicultural leadership skills through the Black Leadership Institute or the annual Kaleidoscope Multicultural Leaders Retreat.
+Join in on a discussion facilitated by the Leaders Educating About Diversity student team at a Maversity workshop, which offers a safe space to dialogue about hot diversity topics..
 Get involved with the many culturally based student organizations with whom we work.
 The entire campus community can enjoy special events like Diversity Week and the Diversity Lecture Series which features distinguished speakers from around the country.
-And for future Mavericks, there is Multicultural Outreach, a subcomponent of the office and an initiative for recruiting underrepresented students to UT Arlington.
+Finally, the LGBTQA Program is also housed in Multicultural Affairs and offers programs and support services aimed at fostering an inclusive campus for our lesbian, gay, bisexual, transgender, questioning, and ally community.
 For more information visit www.uta.edu/multicultural.
 Office hours are Monday–Friday, 8 a.m.–5 p.m.